 Effective: Moved to Policy Library from UPM 3.1(10)

 Iowa State University complies with Iowa and federal child labor laws.
 Youth under the age of 16 in Iowa are required to have a work permit before starting work and are prohibited from some forms of work.
-The Iowa Workforce Center provides clarification of Iowa Child Labor laws.
+The Iowa Division of Labor provides clarification of Iowa Child Labor laws.

 No child under 14 years of age shall be employed with or without compensation.

-Individuals 14 years of age but under 16 years of age will be allowed to work during the hours and in the occupations permitted in the Iowa Code, Chapter 92, Child Labor.
-The employee must submit a "work permit" (Child Labor Form) as issued by the superintendent of schools or the Workforce Development Center.
+Individuals 14 and 15 years of age will be allowed to work during the hours and in the occupations permitted in the Iowa Code, Chapter 92, Child Labor.
+The employee must submit a "work permit" (Child Labor Permit) as issued by the Iowa Division of Labor.